amitiamity/Axon-SpringBoot-Kickstart/README.md

 # Axon-SpringBoot-Kickstart
 CQRS with Event Sourcing.
-Using Axon for event sourcing and axon server for event stores
+Using Axon for event sourcing and axon server for event stores.
+Spring Boot to develop microservice